petros-d/docs/docs/deferrable-operators.md

 ## Prerequisites

 To use Runtime's Deferrable Operators, you must first install the `astronomer-operator-wrappers` package.
-To do so, add the package to the `packages.txt` file of your Astronomer project as described in [Customize Your Image].
-You also need to be upgrade [Astronomer Runtime 4.0.0] as described in [Upgrade Runtime].
+To do so, add the package to the `packages.txt` file of your Astronomer project.
+You also need to upgrade to [Astronomer Runtime 4.0.0](release-notes#astronomer-runtime-4-0-0) as described in [Upgrade Runtime](upgrade-runtime).

 Note that these Operators are available only in commercial Astronomer environments, such as Astronomer Cloud.
 The package is designed to fall back to the non-deferrable options in other environments, but the deferrable portions work only on Astronomer.